Prompt Mixes System and User Instructions

-You wrote a long single user message containing the role (“you are a senior engineer”), global rules (“always respond in JSON, never use emoji”), the task (“rewrite this function”), and the input code.
-The model sometimes follows the rules.
-The model sometimes ignores them.
-By turn 5 of the conversation, the rules are forgotten entirely because they live in the same channel as the task and got buried by recent input.
-The issue is not the model.
-The issue is that you put persistent rules in a turn-scoped channel.
-System prompts, project instructions, and user messages have different lifecycles — mixing them collapses the hierarchy.
+You wrote one long user message that bundles the role (“you are a senior engineer”), the global rules (“always respond in JSON, never use emoji”), the task (“rewrite this function”), and the input code.
+The model follows the rules sometimes and ignores them other times.
+By turn five of the conversation the rules are gone entirely, because they live in the same channel as the task and got buried under more recent input.
+The model is not broken.
+You put persistent rules in a turn-scoped channel.
+System instructions, project/custom instructions, and per-turn user messages have different lifecycles, and mixing them collapses the priority hierarchy the model relies on.

-This page walks through why the system / user split exists and how to route each piece of your prompt to the right channel.
+This page explains why the split exists, how each major platform names the persistent channel as of June 2026, and how to route each piece of your prompt to the right place.

 Common causes